xenon-middleware/xenon/doc/userguide_src.md

 The [`nl.esciencecenter.octopus.util`][25] package contains various utility classes.
 See the Javadoc for the available utilities.

+[EXPLAIN!]

 Examples
 --------

 Examples of how to use octopus can be found in the [examples][26] directory.
-We will list them here in order of increasing complexity, and with a short description of each example.
+We will list the examples here in order of increasing complexity, and with a short description of each example.

 ### Initializing Octopus ###